housing advice

 Moving rooms

-You may apply to Residential Services to transfer to another room in the Residence or at another Halls of Residence but you must first:
+Please note that room moves are subject to availability and the situation.
+You may request to transfer to another room in the Residence or at another Halls of Residence but you must first:

-(a) contact the Residential Services team to apply for a transfer;
+(a) contact the Residential Life team to apply for a transfer;

 (b) if a transfer is granted you will enter into a new agreement for the new accommodation; and